Cambridge capital controversy: Reswitching

 Reswitching means that there is no simple (monotonic) relationship between the nature of the techniques of production used and the rate of profit.
 For example, we may see a situation in which a technique of production is cost-minimizing at low and high rates of profits, but another technique is cost-minimizing at intermediate rates.

 Reswitching implies the possibility of capital reversing, an association between high interest rates (or rates of profit) and more capital-intensive techniques.
 Thus, reswitching implies the rejection of a simple (monotonic) non-increasing relationship between capital intensity and the rate of profit, sometimes referred to as the rate of interest.
 As rates fall, for example, profit-seeking businesses can switch from using one set of techniques (A) to another (B) and then back to A. This problem arises for either a macroeconomic or a microeconomic production process and so goes beyond the aggregation problems discussed above.

-In a 1966 article, the famous neoclassical economist Paul A. Samuelson summarizes the reswitching debate:
+In a 1966 article, the neoclassical economist Paul A. Samuelson summarizes the reswitching debate: